 When creating an MMS message, you want to make sure to include high-quality media looks as good as possible.
 However, different types of phones and mobile networks can affect how an image or GIF looks on a recipient’s phone.
 To ensure that MMS messages display nicely, follow the best practices for sending images and GIFs outlined below.

 Note that when you add an image or GIF, the message becomes an MMS automatically.
-Further, each MMS message counts as three message sends.
+Further, MMS are not available for all sending number types.
+If they are available, they count as more sends than an SMS.

 Supported Media Types